-The bill sets a P500-Million initial fund for its implementation and mandates the Land Bank of the Philippines to extend financial assistance to fisher-folk at easy terms, low interest rates and low amortizations.
+The bill sets a P500-Million initial fund for implementation of the program and mandates the Land Bank of the Philippines to extend financial assistance to fisherfolk at easy terms, low interest rates and low amortizations.
 The BFAR and the Southeast Asian Fisheries Development Center shall extend technical assistance and recommend culture structures and procedures, among others, to ensure effective implementation.
-This bill provides for the establishment of physical, and socio-economic support infrastructures to ensure the viability of investments and equitable share of fisher-folk and LGUs from sustainable mariculture.
+This bill provides for the establishment of physical, and socioeconomic support infrastructures to ensure the viability of investments and the equitable share of fisherfolk and LGUs from sustainable mariculture.